 XW544 was delivered to the Royal Air Force in 1972 and entered service with 15 Squadron at RAF Laarbruch.
-XW544 later moved to 16 Squadron in 1979 and before returning back to 15 Squadron in 1982.
+XW544 later moved to 16 Squadron in 1979, before returning back to 15 Squadron in 1982.

-XW544 spent many hours in the hangars due to fuel leaks and in only after a decade of flying, was withdrawn from service on the 4th July 1983 at RAF Shawbury with 2227:10 hours of flight logged.
-The airframe was then placed into storage with its engines removed along with various other instruments to keep the rest of the fleet flying, however, the engines were replaced with ‘out of hour’ ones.
+XW544 spent many hours in the hangars due to fuel leaks and in only after a decade of flying, was withdrawn from service on the 4th July 1983 into RAF Shawbury with 2227:10 hours of flight logged.
+The airframe was then placed into storage with its engines replaced with scrap ones, various other instruments were also removed to help keep the rest of the fleet flying.

-In 1984, XW544 was moved to No.2 School of Technical Training as 8857M at RAF Cosford.
-During it’s time at the SoTT, XW544 received a repaint into 16 Squadron colours, as well as obtaining a refuelling probe which it never flew or retired with.
-XW544 was seen at the RAF Cosford airshow in the 1990s with Buccaneer XW547 (now at Hendon).
+In 1984, XW544 was moved to No.2 School of Technical Training at RAF Cosford, and gained the maintenance number 8857M.
+During its time at the SoTT, XW544 camouflage green was repainted, and 16 Squadron markings were readded.
+It also obtained a refueling probe which it never flew or retired with.
+XW544 was seen at the RAF Cosford airshow in the 1990s alongside Buccaneer XW547 (now at Hendon).

 With the Buccaneers retirement in 1994, the RAF had no use for XW544 at the SoTT and was sold to Rob Goldstone who transported the airframe to a scrapyard near Shawbury for open storage.
 The airframe sat in the corner of the yard on its belly draped in tarpaulin looking in some need of some care.

 By mid 2004, the XW544 was acquired by Dave Webber, Andy Webber and George Palmer, who moved it by road to Bruntingthorpe Proving Ground where it joined Buccaneers XX894 and XX900, making it the third aircraft of the type on site.